Red-Planet-MU/aresmush/plugins/tdsskills/help/en/fs3.md

 ## Abilities

-FS3 has several basic types of abilities:
+TDS has several basic types of abilities:

 * **Attributes** represent basic abilities that everyone has to some extent.
 Attributes boost related skills, and come into play when no skill directly applies.
 Attributes are rated from 1-4.
 * **Action Skills** represent your ability in areas deemed important for gameplay.
 Action Skills are rated from 0-8.